solariumphp/solarium/docs/queries/select-query/building-a-select-query/components/query-elevation-component.md

 // return elevated documents first
 $elevate->setForceElevation(true);

-// specify documents to elevate and/or exclude if you don't use elevate.xml or want to override it at runtime
+// specify documents to elevate and/or exclude if you don't use an elevation file or want to override it at request time
 $elevate->setElevateIds(array('doc1', 'doc2'));
 $elevate->setExcludeIds(array('doc3', 'doc4'));